 Market-based retirement and tax advantaged savings plans for senior officers are critical components to a competitive overall compensation plan.
 Such a plan is necessary for the attraction and retention of professionals capable of effectively implementing the Association's strategic and annual business plans.
 Association financial risk is mitigated by adjusting provisions when necessary to control costs and remain competitive, such as was done for employees hired after December 31, 2002, and subsequent changes to the defined contribution retirement plan and 401(k) savings plan.

 Senior officers participate in various other benefits which are also offered to all employees, such as: medical insurance; annual, holiday and sick leave; life and disability insurance; and, milestone service awards.
 Additionally, senior officers are reimbursed for out-of-pocket business travel, lodging and subsistence costs.
 A copy of the reimbursement policy is available upon request.

-The Association's strong performance during 2019 in the areas of earnings, credit quality, capital, liquidity and audit results supported payouts from both components of the incentive plan described near the maximum levels.
-Virtually all business plan objectives and goals were met or exceeded with the exception of asset growth.
-Further, the individual and team performance of the CEO and other senior officers were consistent with the level of these incentive payments and with their overall compensation.
+While the Association had record income in 2020, a significant portion of the earnings were from special distributions from AgFirst and not included in core earnings.
+Virtually all business plan objectives and goals were met or exceeded and the profit sharing component of the incentive plan triggered a payout in the middle of the range.
+The individual and team performance of the CEO and other senior officers were consistent with the level of the incentive payments and with their overall compensation.